All Episodes

 Remember the culture we live in, folks.

-There is no shame anymore for being caught publicly in doing something incorrect, wrong, violating rules or what unless you're a Republican.
+There is no shame anymore for being caught publicly in doing something incorrect, wrong, violating rules, or what, unless you're a Republican.

 Outside of that, you can do anything you want.

-Your reputation's gonna be enhanced.
+Your reputation is going to be enhanced.

 You know what she said?